elatov/elatov.github.io/_posts/2012-06-25-esx-host-lost-access-lun-now-all-vms-showing-invalid.md

   - zonesets
   - zoning
 ---
-I had recently received a call saying that all of the VMs are grayed out in his inventory when logged into the vCenter and checking the storage view doesn&#8217;t show any LUNS.
+I had recently received a call saying that all of the VMs are grayed out in his inventory when logged into the vCenter and checking the storage view doesn't show any LUNS.
 When I logged into the system I saw the following:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/05/missing_vms.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/05/missing_vms.png']);"><img class="alignnone size-full wp-image-1530" title="missing_vms" src="http://virtuallyhyper.com/wp-content/uploads/2012/05/missing_vms.png" alt="missing vms ESX Host Lost Access to a LUN and Now All the VMs are Showing up as Invalid" width="199" height="143" /></a>